doyun-gu/aml-bvat-acc-analyser/README.md

 > [!Note]
 > This Lucid Motors test session is not intended as a full performance evaluation.
 Rather, it serves as a foundational analysis for refining the logging system and assessing KPI coverage under real-world traffic conditions.

+## Flashing Firmware Image on the STM32 Hardware